mubashirshahzad07/selper-ai/README.md

 # Study Helper

-Source-preserving AI study workspace — hosted-first (Alibaba AI Hackathon, Education track).
+Source-preserving AI study workspace (Alibaba AI Hackathon, Education track).
+Upload a PDF or image, read it with the original layout preserved, and use right-click AI tools to look things up, quiz yourself, and review what you got wrong — all without losing your place in the source.

-Uses two AI providers: Gemini for OCR and Definitions (word lookup, translate, summarize, key terms, free-text grading), Manus for Quiz Generation.
+Two AI providers, chosen per call for latency and reliability:

+- **Gemini** — fast, on-demand interactive calls: image OCR, word definitions, Urdu translation, passage summaries, and key-term extraction.
+- **Manus** — agent-task calls where a multi-second wait is expected anyway: quiz generation, follow-up questions, and free-text grading.

 See the top of `backend/src/services/ai.js` for the full provider-split rationale.

 ## Layout (backend/frontend split)